tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/README.md

 ​		Rural Scenario : Simulating Rural road @ 20-30 Kmph

-3. <u>Configuration of the Camera</u>
+4. **<u>Configuration of the Camera</u>**

-​		The camera configuration is controlled by the FLIR provided Camera Controller GUI software.
+   The camera configuration is controlled by the FLIR provided Camera Controller GUI software.
 It needs to be made sure that thermal camera configuration is in factory default settings (Setup<FFC<Auto<7200 Frames.)

-4.<u>Time and duration of the test.</u>
+5. **<u>Time and duration of the test</u>**

-​	Date : 6/3/2020
+   Date : 6/3/2020

-​	Time : 10:30 to 12:00 (1hour 30mins)
+   Time : 10:30 to 12:00 (1hour 30mins)

-​	Backup day : If there is rain during that time, new test time will be set as per Tijs.
+   Backup day : If there is rain during that time, new test time will be set as per Tijs.

-5. <u>Rules before starting the test.
-(Checklist)</u>

-​	Camera mounting should bolted to roof properly.

-​	Camera should be mounted to camera holder by 4 screws properly.

-​	Jetson should be mounted properly to the base plate in trunk of the car.

-​	Wiring peripherals should be connected to devices properly.

-​	The script required to initiate the test via NVIDIA Jetson.

-​	Tyre Pressure check.

-​	Note the odometer reading before the test.

-6. <u>Environmental Conditions</u>
+6. <u>**Environmental Conditions**</u>

-   ​	There should be no moderate or heavy rain during any point of test.
-If there will be any test will be    halted.
+   There should be no moderate or heavy rain during any point of test.
+If there will be any, test will be    halted.

 # 3 Constraints

 This section describes in detail the constraints to the tests scenario.
 The preliminary constraints are as follows:

-1. <u>Weather Conditions</u>: This test is constrained to be performed only in absence of moderate or heavy rainfall.
+1. <u>**Weather Conditions**</u>: This test is constrained to be performed only in absence of moderate or heavy rainfall.

-2. <u>Thermal camera:</u> The thermal camera is recording the video based on the specific configuration given by Camera Controller GUI factory default set.
+2. <u>**Thermal camera**:</u> The thermal camera is recording the video based on the specific configuration given by Camera Controller GUI factory default set.